Prednisolon Domina

 PRECAUTIONS:

-- Topical corticosteroids should never be given for an undiagnosed red eye as inappropriate use is potentially blinding.
+-Topical corticosteroids should never be given for an undiagnosed red eye as inappropriate use is potentially blinding.

-- Prolonged use may lead to the risk of adrenal suppression in infants.
+-Prolonged use may lead to the risk of adrenal suppression in infants.
 Potential systemic effects may include growth retardation in children and adolescents and more rarely a range of psychological or behavioural effects including depression or aggression (particularly in children).

 - Ophthalmological treatment with corticosteroid preparations should not be repeated or prolonged without regular review to exclude raised intraocular pressure, cataract formation or unsuspected infections.

-- The use of corticosteroids may reduce resistance to or mask the signs of infection.
+-The use of corticosteroids may reduce resistance to or mask the signs of infection.
 Appropriate anti-infective agents should be used if infection is present.

-- Systemic effects of nasal corticosteroids may occur, particularly at high doses prescribed for prolonged periods.
+-Systemic effects of nasal corticosteroids may occur, particularly at high doses prescribed for prolonged periods.
 These effects are much less likely to occur than with oral corticosteroids and may vary in individual patients and between different corticosteroid preparations.

-adrenal suppression, cataract, glaucoma and more rarely, a range of psychological or behavioural effects including
+Potential systemic effects may include Cushing’s syndrome, Cushingoid features, adrenal suppression, cataract, glaucoma and more rarely, a range of psychological or behavioural effects including psychomotor hyperactivity, sleep disorders and anxiety.

 Visual disturbance may be reported with systemic and topical corticosteroid use.
-If a patient presents with symptoms

-such as blurred vision or other visual disturbances, the patient should be considered for referral to an ophthalmologist for evaluation of possible causes which may include cataract, glaucoma or rare diseases such as central serous chorioretinopathy (CSCR) which have been reported after use of systemic and topical corticosteroids.
+If a patient presents with symptoms such as blurred vision or other visual disturbances, the patient should be considered for referral to an ophthalmologist for evaluation of possible causes which may include cataract, glaucoma or rare diseases such as central serous chorioretinopathy (CSCR) which have been reported after use of systemic and topical corticosteroids.

 Drug Interactions: